TBD54566975/web5-spec/spec/vc.md

 | `type`          | String              | Yes      | Must be set to `JsonSchema`. |

 **Additional Notes:**
-- Though [the referenced spec](https://w3c.github.io/vc-json-schema/) is designed for v2 of the VC Data Model, we are using it anyway since there is no standard way to use the `credentialSchema` property in v1.1 of the data model.
+- Although [the referenced spec](https://w3c.github.io/vc-json-schema/) is designed for v2 of the VC Data Model, we apply it to v1.1 as a standard means to implement the `credentialSchema`.

 ## Verifiable Presentation Data Model